JasonRuckman/sidney/README.md

 Sidney is very new, and hasn't had nearly the amount of work put into it that something like [Kryo](https://github.com/EsotericSoftware/kryo) has, however for certain data shapes, the ability to orient your data by column to make it more friendly to a compressor, or to use more appropriate encodings can result in drastic speedups.
 Sidney may be an appropriate choice when you are serializing many objects that have similarities in their values.

+My original use case was for serializing [Spark](https://github.com/apache/spark) RDDs.

 ### Algorithm Description

 Sidney follows some of the same conventions that Parquet does, there are definition and repetition columns, however there's slight differences.